THE CARDWEAVING RIFF

 Sticks: You will need a piece of dowel, broomstick

-10 to 20" long.
-Also two smaller sticks, about the size and shape
+to 20" long.
+Also two smaller sticks, about the size and shape of

-cardboard with scooped-out ends around which the weft (back-and-forth
+strong cardboard with scooped-out ends around which the weft

-the stack of cards.
-You need two because one always breaks.
+around the stack of cards.
+You need two because one always

 THE PATTERN